Sudan is in a continued political gridlock due to a military coup in 2021 and the actual suspension of the transition to a civilian government.

-Recent political developments have also opened the door for renewed inter-ethnic violence and further instability in some areas.
+Recent political developments have also opened the door for renewed conflict and violence in the periphery, leading to displacement and loss of livelihoods.

 What are the needs?

 The number of people requiring assistance has risen for the 5th year to reach 14.3 million (compared to 4.8 million in 2017).
 It represents 1/3 of the total population.

 The growing humanitarian needs in the country are driven by:

 - a fragile political situation